IonicaBizau/tester-init/README.md

 > Init tests for tester.

+This module will install and create a starter test using [`tester`](https://github.com/IonicaBizau/tester) in your module.

 ## :cloud: Installation

 You can install the package globally and use it as command line tool: